 - Heart disease or

-A nurse or other trained health professional will give you this medicine in a hospital.
+A nurse or other trained health professional will give you this medicine in a medical facility.
 This medicine is given as a shot into a muscle or into a vein.

 This medicine may make you dizzy, drowsy, or confused for several hours.
 It may also cause problems with your ability to think.
 If you have had outpatient surgery, you will need someone to drive you home.